Zev Aelony: Early life and education

 Zev Aelony was born on February 21, 1938, in Palo Alto, California, to Janet and David Aelony.
 His father, David Aelony, emigrated from Odessa in the Soviet Union to the United States in 1925, eventually earning his Ph.D. in Organic Chemistry at Stanford University, in 1938.
-His roommate at a Kibbutz was a Moslem Arab.
+His roommate at a kibbutz was an Arab Muslim.
 From that time, he championed equality for all ethnic groups in the state of Israel.

 Aelony grew up in Minneapolis, Minnesota.
 He studied Russian and played football at University High School, from which he graduated in 1956.
 Aelony attended the University of Chicago for two years and then lived at the Kibbutz Shoval in Israel for a year.
 Upon his return to the United States, Aelony spent the summer of 1959 at Koinonia, a Christian community in southwest Georgia.
 He continued his education at the University of Minnesota, where he graduated in 1961 with a major in political theory and a minor in anthropology.
 He met his wife, Karen Olson, at the university.
 They were married for 43 years, until Aelony's death in 2009.
 They had four sons together: Bjorn, Ephraim, Phil, and Jared.